blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azurepluginreleasenotes.md

 ## Version 9.0.1

-<note type="attention">To continuing using the deprecated plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect).</note>
+<note type="attention">To continuing using the deprecated [company_name] [detect_product_short] plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect).</note>

 **Changed features**